cestef/blog.cstef.dev/content/posts/shamir/index.md

 The last step is to verify that $P_m'$ also sends his shares to $P_m$.
 If he does not, every other shareholder can post a complaint against him and optionally send his shares to $P_m$, who can then recover the secret.

-This way, we have a pretty good guarantee that the secret will be recovered by everyone, except if that very person was being explicitly targeted by the whole recovery group ($k-1$ people).
+We now have a pretty good guarantee that the secret will be recovered by everyone, except if that very person was being explicitly targeted by the whole recovery group ($k-1$ people).
 Please also note that this method doesn't work really well with a small number of shareholders, e.g. 3:

 $P_1$ and $P_2$ are chosen to reveal their intermediate shares, but $P_2$ and $P_3$ are malicious.